odyssomay/LispIndent/README.md

         3 4 5)
 ```

-The first option - `By default, indent: ...`, simply sets which of these
+The first option --- the `By default, indent: ...` radio buttons --- simply sets which of these
 types of indenting is used normally.

 The `Indent two spaces if operator matches regex:`,
-`Indent to function arguments if operator matches regex:`
+`Indent to function arguments if operator matches regex:`,
-and their corresponding text boxes, controls
+and their corresponding text boxes, specify the special cases
-when the other type of indenting should be used instead
+where the *other* type of indenting should be used instead
-('the other type' depends on the default indenting type).
+("the other type" depends on the default indenting type).

 ### License

-LispIndent is licensed under the mit license:
+LispIndent is licensed under the MIT license:

 > Copyright (C) 2012 Jonathan Fischer Friberg
 >